St. Mark's School. Records

 (1890-1941)

-St. Mark’s School was founded in 1890 as an outgrowth of St. Mark’s Church, an African American Episcopal Church, which the Rev. J. A. Van Hoose, a white Birmingham businessman, helped establish in 1898.
-St. Mark’s was an ACIN school from 1912 to 1941 when it was dropped due to the exorbitant expense necessary to renovate its buildings.
-Calhoun School in Lowndes County, Alabama was brought under ACIN oversight in its place.
+St. Mark’s was an American Church Institute (ACI) school from 1912 to 1941 when it was dropped due to the exorbitant expense necessary to renovate its buildings.
+Calhoun School in Lowndes County, Alabama was brought under ACI oversight in its place.
+It is uncertain whether the school continued to operate after 1941.

 Content and structure elements